jnewbery/blog/_posts/2018-03-17-mit-bitcoin-expo-2018.md

 ---
 layout: post
-title: "Scalability Panel - MIT Bitcoin Expo 2018"
+title: "MIT Bitcoin Expo 2018 - Scalability Panel"
 category: talk
 excerpt: A panel at the 2017 MIT Bitcoin Expo with Cory Fields and Andrew Poelstra.
 ---